Is Rain Barrel Water Safe For Vegetable Gardens?

 What Is The Longest You Can Water Your Garden With A Rain Barrel?

-The best rain barrel systems will never run out of water, filled during the rainy season, and only getting close to empty near the end of the dry season.
+The best rain barrel systems will never run out of water, fill during the rainy season, and only get close to empty near the end of the dry season.
 After all, if a system has been built properly, even a small rain that only lasts for an hour should be enough to refill it easily.

 Why Do People Prefer To Use Rainwater?